heptarch/heptarch.github.io/drafts/demon.md

 breakwater, concealing Aberdeen and reaching into the sky.
 Behind her, on a small rise, the outlines of a shopfront on Chancery Lane; Ede & Ravenscroft, royal tailors.
-The store blooms suddenly into light and color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes, and up the stairs to a humble bedroom, lit only by the embers of a dying fire.
+The store blooms suddenly into color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes, and up the stairs to a humble bedroom, lit only by the embers of a dying fire.